jpwaves/sase-pet-bot/README.md

 * Improve visuals of the Discord embed messages posted (for both the daily pet photo post as well as what is displayed from all the commands).
 * Improve the !help command to also explain all the other possible commands this bot responds to.
 * Add status referring to !help command
+* Add !github command to link to the bot's Github repo

 ## Status